gvir/HPE-Haven-OnDemand/README.md

 ----
 ## Overview
-This library can be used to consume [HPE Haven OnDemand - https://dev.havenondemand.com/apis](https://dev.havenondemand.com/apis)in Salesforce.
+This library can be used to consume [HPE Haven OnDemand - https://dev.havenondemand.com/apis](https://dev.havenondemand.com/apis) in Salesforce.

 ----
 ## What is HAVEN ONDEMAND?